rackerlabs/support-how-to/content/cloud-servers/resize-standard-and-general-purpose-servers.md

 type: article
 created_date: '2012-07-19'
 created_by: Rackspace Support
-last_modified_date: '2018-07-01'
+last_modified_date: '2018-08-16'
-last_modified_by: Nate Archer
+last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

 **Previous section:** [Create a Cloud Server](/how-to/create-a-cloud-server)

-This article shows how to resize your server&mdash;change the RAM and disk space allocation&mdash;in the Cloud Control Panel.
+This article shows how to resize your server in the Cloud Control Panel.
+Resizing a server changes the vCPU and RAM, and might also change disk size.

+**Note:** Standard flavor Linux servers that use the deprecated paravirtual (PV) virtualization mode can resize down.
-**Note:** Standard servers can be resized to both smaller and larger servers, but be mindful of the potential for data loss if you size down.
-General Purpose servers can only be resized to larger servers.
-All other flavors, OnMetal servers, and any server that boots from a Cloud Block Storage volume cannot be resized.
+However, be aware of the potential for data loss if you size down.
+OnMetal servers cannot be resized either up or down.
+All other flavors can only resize up.
+I/O flavors cannot resize through the Cloud Control Panel at this time.
+Contact Rackspace Support if you want to resize up an I/O flavor server.

+Use the following steps to resize a server:

 1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).

 2. In the top navigation bar, click **Servers > Cloud Servers** to view a list of your existing servers.

-3. Click the gear icon next to the server which you want to resize, and then click **Resize**.
+3. Click the gear icon next to the server that you want to resize, then click **Resize**.

-   A pop-up window listing your server size options is displayed.
+   A pop-up window that lists your server size options is displayed.

-4. Choose your new server size and then click **Resize Server**.
+4. Select a new server size and click **Resize Server**.

-   **Note:** Each server size has a different hourly cost for uptime, and the new cost goes into effect when the server resize process is completed.
-This could mean that you pay different rates for the same server within a given billing cycle.
+   **Note:** Each server size has a different hourly cost for uptime, and the new cost goes into effect when the server resize process is complete.
+This might mean that you pay different rates for the same server within a single billing cycle.

-   A notification displays prompting you to verify the changes made to your system resources and that there was no adverse impact to your server.
+   A notification displays that prompts you to verify the changes you made to your system resources and that there was no adverse impact to your server.

-5. Verify that your server was resized correctly by remotely logging in to your server and verifying your system resources and filesystem integrity.
+5. Verify that the server was resized correctly by remotely logging in to the server and verifying your system resources and file system integrity.

-   **Note:** Verification is an important step because it is the last chance you will have to revert to the original size and cancel any changes to your server.
-Do not rely on the availability of your website as an indicator of whether the resize was successful, as certain server processes may be suspended while the resize is waiting to be verified.
+   **Note:** Verification is an important step because it is the last chance you have to revert to the original size and cancel any changes to your server.
+Do not rely on the availability of your website as an indicator of whether the resize was successful, because certain server processes may be suspended while the resize is waiting to be verified.

-   For a Linux server, you can SSH to either the public or private IP address and run the commands `df -h` (Hard Disk usage) and `free -m` (available RAM memory) to verify the changes.
+   With a Linux server, you can use Secure Shell (SSH) to connect to either the public or private IP address for the server and run the following commands to verify the changes:

+   - `nproc`: Number of processors
+   - `df -h`: Hard disk usage
+   - `free -m`: Available RAM memory

+   **Note**: Servers that were booted from a Cloud Block Storage volume do not gain disk space after a resize.

-   For a Windows server, there are additional steps required to use the additional space after a resize.
-Please follow the instructions from this article: [Adding Disk Space After Resizing a Windows Server 2012 Cloud Server](/how-to/adding-disk-space-after-resizing-a-windows-server-2012-cloud-server)
+   With a Windows server, you must complete additional steps in order to use the additional space after a resize.
+For more information, see [Adding Disk Space After Resizing a Windows Server 2012 Cloud Server](/how-to/adding-disk-space-after- resizing-a-windows-server-2012-cloud-server).

-6. Now that you've verified the system resources and checked your filesystems, you can choose to **Confirm** the resize or **Revert** to the original size.
+6. After you've verified the system resources and checked your file systems, select **Confirm** to confirm the resize or **Revert** to revert to the original size.
+After 24 hours have passed, the resize is automatically confirmed and you are no longer able to revert the changes.

-   Choosing to Confirm the resize will change the server status.
-The process will be complete when the **Status** reads **Active**, the **Current Action** is **None**, and the server has come back up from a reboot.
-Any web services that you had running may require you to log in and manually restart them.
+   Confirming the resize changes the server's status.
+The process is complete when the **Status** reads **Active**, the **Current Action** is **None**, and the server has come back up from a reboot.
+Any web services that were running may require you to log in and manually restart them.

 ### Additional resources